Julie Crockett assures us that our uniqueness and divine individuality are only magnified as we work toward attaining Christlike attributes.

 Elder Dean L. Larsen shares profound lessons with BYU students about living life and the gospel gleaned from his years of experience.

 Are we sometimes guilty of portraying a righteous appearance but lacking true spiritual substance?
-Spencer J. Condie explores the essence of real godliness.
+The essence of real godliness is explored.

 The way to become perfect is to change your life—to substitute the good for the evil in every case.
 Changes can come best if we take one item at a time.